VUnit/vunit/docs/check/user_guide.rst

 Check Location
 ~~~~~~~~~~~~~~

-The ``check`` procedures described in the previous sections have two
+The ``check`` subprograms described in the previous sections have two
 additional parameters, ``line_num`` and ``file_name``.
 These are
 normally not set by the user but by the location preprocessor such that
 the location of a failing check is included in the error message.
 The